Signs of Healthy and Low Self-Esteem, and What to Do About Them

 You can’t control your past experiences, relationships, and beliefs, but they don’t have to be your destiny.
 A major factor that has the biggest impact on your self-esteem is your inner voice – your own thoughts, and they are within your control.

 If you work on changing your negative thought patterns, you can develop a more balanced view of yourself, although this transformation doesn’t occur instantly.
-It takes time and practice, and you may often need some outside help to make a real change.
+It takes time and practice, and you may often find that seeking outside help, such as self-esteem therapy online, can be invaluable in making a real change.

-Low self-esteem is not categorized as a mental health condition.
-But there is a clear link between the way you feel about yourself and your overall mental and emotional wellbeing.
+Low self-esteem is not categorized as a mental health illness.
+But there is a clear link between the way you feel about yourself and your overall mental and emotional well-being.

 And if you are living with low self-esteem for a long time, it might lead to mental health problems.
 For example, it can lead to anxiety, depression, and loneliness, which will only reinforce your negative self-image.

 Besides, low self-esteem and other mental health conditions tend to work in a vicious cycle, and it’s often hard to say which comes first.
 In such cases, you should seek the help of a mental health professional who can help you identify why your self-esteem is low and show you ways to build healthy self-esteem.

 How can I improve my low self-esteem?